Queen Christina (film): Production

-The film was released in December 1933.
-It was directed by Rouben Mamoulian and written by H. M. Harwood and Salka Viertel, with dialogue by S. N. Behrman, based on a story by Viertel and Margaret P. Levino.
+The film was released in December 1933, directed by Rouben Mamoulian and written by H. M. Harwood and Salka Viertel, with dialogue by S. N. Behrman, based on a story by Viertel and Margaret P. Levino.
 The leading roles are played by Greta Garbo as Christina and John Gilbert as Don Antonio, an emissary from Spain.

 As early as 1928, MGM was examining sources to develop a scenario suitable for studio property Greta Garbo in the role of 17th century Swedish queen, Christina.
 Mamoulian’s enlistment as director for the film came late in its pre-production development.
 Though Garbo influenced the choice, Mamoulian’s selection may have had less to do with her and more to do with MGM producer Walter Wanger, formally with New York the Theatre Guild, who had gotten Mamoulian his first job in both New York and Hollywood.

 As to the supporting cast, British actor Laurence Olivier was to have made his America movie debut as the Spaniard Antonio, but his screen test was unimpressive, and he failed to form a genuine rapport with Garbo.
 The role went to John Gilbert, who had a long and mutually supportive professional and personal relationship with Garbo.

 Garbo herself insisted on having Gilbert as her co-star.